Space for a short introduction to the section of the website, which will enhance people’s understanding of what they can expect.

 Hospitality venues must acknowledge this shift in consumer attitudes towards paper and plastic waste and prioritise reducing the amount of waste they produce to appeal to a growing number of sustainably minded consumers.

 In a pre-pandemic world, businesses had to jump through several hoops to get an outdoor dining permit.
 However, state governments are set to permanently relax outdoor dining and drinking regulations, making it easier for businesses to get council approval.
+This move is set to be popular with customers, as a recent OpenTable report found that 81% of diners want expanded outdoor dining to become a mainstay for hospitality businesses.

 An outdoor dining trial with businesses in The Rocks and Darling Harbour was a roaring success – prompting the NSW Government to roll out similar initiatives across the state in late 2021.